Blu-ray vs DVD vs 4K UHD: What’s the Real Difference?

 4K UHD

-4K UHD has been around for more than a decade, so getting a 4K UHD disc player is pretty straightforward, although they are still more expensive in most cases than a DVD or Blu-Ray player.
-If you have a current-generation gaming console like the Xbox Series S or X or the PlayStation 5, you also have a ready-made 4K UHD disc player!
+4K UHD has been around for more than a decade, so getting a 4K UHD disc player is pretty straightforward.
+However, they are still more expensive in most cases than a DVD or Blu-Ray player.

 If you’re in the market for a disc player, know what you’re getting.
 If you’re not sure, ask!

-Any of these three formats can be used to store data or create your own movies or picture discs.
+Any of these three formats can store data or create your own movies or picture discs.
 Many chain stores or electronic stores sell blank versions.

 Similar to DVDs, Blu-Ray discs also come in two sizes.
 The standard single-layer has 25 GB available, while the dual-layer has 50 GB.

 4K UHD discs come in three sizes.
 The smallest is 50 GB, the middle is 66 GB, and the highest is 100 GB.
-The biggest difference between a 4K UHD disc and a Blu-Ray, though, is the data rate.
-We won’t get too technical here, but the UHD disc is able to transfer more data per spin than the Blu-Ray disc, which allows it to work faster and contain more.
+The most significant difference between a 4K UHD disc and a Blu-Ray, though, is the data rate.
+We won’t get too technical here, but the UHD disc can transfer more data per spin than the Blu-Ray disc, which allows it to work faster and contain more.

 All three formats are readily available.
-When Blu-Rays and 4K UHD were new, they were harder to find.
-This is because costs or production were higher, and also because new formats don’t have the vast library of a DVD.
-However, any large brick-and-mortar store or online retailer will likely have all three formats available for purchase.
+They were harder to find when Blu-Rays and 4K UHD were new.
+This is because the production costs were higher, and new formats didn’t have a vast DVD library.
+However, any large brick-and-mortar store or online retailer will likely have all three formats available.

-If you want your disc library to be huge and complete, we recommend focusing on DVDs or Blu-Rays.
+If you want your disc library to be complete, focus on DVDs or Blu-Rays.

 However, if your collection is focused on newer releases, look at Blu-Ray or 4K UHD.
-More modern releases will often (but not always) still get a DVD release, but things like picture options and special features are many times stripped out.
+More modern releases will often (but not always) get a DVD release.
+Still, things like picture options and special features are often stripped out.

-For large stores that carry all formats, how can you know what kind of disc you’re getting?
 Fortunately, manufacturers have made that pretty easy.
-4K UHD disc boxes will generally say 4K right at the top.
+4K UHD disc boxes generally say 4K at the top.
 Blu-Ray boxes are generally blue and have a large B. DVD boxes will say DVD.
 Again, if you’re not sure, ask for support.

 DVD

 In general, DVDs are the cheapest.
-Whether thinking about hardware, movies, or blank DVDs, they are all relatively cheap.
+Whether thinking about hardware, movies, or blank DVDs, they are all relatively inexpensive.
 A new movie can generally be found for roughly $10-15.

 Blu-Ray